Science Fiction Films

 Russian director Andrei Tarkovsky's science-fiction masterpiece Solaris (1972), a rebuttal to Kubrick's 2001: A Space Odyssey (1968), portrayed a water-dominated planet (with a huge, fluid-like brain for an ocean) that was disrupting the minds of cosmonauts on an orbiting space station.
 [The film was remade twice: Paul W. S. Anderson's Event Horizon (1997) starring Laurence Fishburne and Sam Neill - a standard horror film about a spaceship that opened a gateway to Hell, and Steven Soderbergh's similarly-titled slow-moving Solaris (2002) with George Clooney as the investigating psychologist.]
 Soylent Green (1973) provided a view of deprivation in 21st century life in the year 2022 where dying people on the over-populated, ecologically-unbalanced planet were made into human food ("Soylent Green is people").

 Director Mike Hodges' Terminal Man (1974), a Michael Crichton-based thriller with George Segal, featured a violence-prone scientist implanted with a malfunctioning computer chip.
+L. Q. Jones' cult film A Boy and His Dog (1975) was advertised as "an R rated, rather kinky tale of survival."
+It was set in the post-apocalyptic year of 2024 in the wasteland of the SW US and told of the survival of an 18 year old scavenger named Vic (Don Johnson) and his telepathic talking dog named Blood.
+The story involved a subterranean "Downunder" society intent on using VIc as a "sperm bank" to impregnate 35 women before being terminated.
 And Bryan Forbes' creepy cult classic The Stepford Wives (1975), adapted from Ira Levin's 1972 novel, provided a savagely-chilling view of perfect, 'ideal' suburban wives (docile android/robotic replicas) created by anti-women's lib husbands in the upscale town of Stepford, Connecticut.
 [The feminist satire was remade almost 30 years later by director Frank Oz, The Stepford Wives (2004) as a dark comedy, with Nicole Kidman as the Katharine Ross character - an automaton housewife and TV executive, and stars Matthew Broderick (as Nicole's husband), Bette Midler, Christopher Walken, and Glenn Close.]

 In writer/director Michael Crichton's technophobic Westworld (1973), a black-hatted, programmed android-cowboy robot (Yul Brynner) at a computer-controlled vacation resort of the future - a high-tech Disneyland for rich vacationers (on the island of Delos) with three worlds: Medieval World, Roman World and Westworld - rebelled, went beserk, and murdered customers.
 Robots could be identified by raised ring formations circling the finger joints of their hands.
 This influential film presaged many future films with its creative themes and story elements: a resort park (Jurassic Park (1993)), artificially-intelligent cyborgs (Blade Runner (1982) and The Terminator (1984)), and pre-packaged virtual experiences (Total Recall (1990)).
 Its lesser sequel Futureworld (1976) portrayed another scheme of Westworld's scientists to create more clones - android world leaders.
 Death Race 2000 (1975) told the story about a 21st century cross-country car race with points scored for killing pedestrians.